<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Financing is the hardest part of any home purchase for most homebuyers.
 This period can be fraught with stress-inducing paperwork as you gather documents, consider your income and debts, and calculate how additional mortgage payments may impact your monthly budget.

 But that’s where mortgage lenders and experts like APM come in.
-We’re always happy to sit down with you and go over your specific financial situation, goals, and options.
+We’re always happy to sit down with you and review your financial situation, goals, and options.

-For those of you considering whether to invest in real estate, here are a few steps to get you started.
+For those considering investing in real estate, here are a few tips to get you started.

 1. Set clear investment goals.